-Revenue from Contracts with Customers provides a single, principles-based five-step model with the objective to determine how and when to recognise revenue from contracts with customers.
+IFRS 15 replaces IAS 18 and provides a single, principles-based five-step model with the objective to determine how and when to recognise revenue from contracts with customers.
 The standard was published in May 2014 and is effective from January 1, 2018.
-It replaces IAS 18 Revenue.